Do not share this medication with others.

-This medication is given as an injection into a muscle (intramuscularly), usually once a month by a health care professional or as directed by the doctor.
-This product slowly releases the medication into your blood over a 1-month period.
+This medication is given by injection into a muscle by a health care professional as directed by the doctor, usually once a month.
+This product slowly releases the medication into the blood over a 1-month period.

-In children, the dosage is based on weight and response to therapy.
+In children, the dosage is based on weight and response to treatment.
 The doctor should consider stopping treatment before age 11 for girls and age 12 for boys.
 Consult the doctor for details.

 Use this medication regularly to get the most benefit from it.
-To help you remember, mark your calendar to keep track of when to receive the next dose.
+To help you remember, mark your calendar to keep track of when your child should receive the next dose.

-Mild burning/pain/bruising at the injection site, hot flashes (flushing), increased sweating, night sweats, tiredness, headache, upset stomach, breast changes, acne, joint/muscle aches, trouble sleeping, reduced sexual interest, vaginal discomfort/dryness, vaginal bleeding, swelling of the ankles/feet, or dizziness may occur.
-If any of these effects persist or worsen, tell the doctor or pharmacist promptly.
+Mild pain/irritation at the injection site, hot flashes (flushing), increased sweating, night sweats, tiredness, headache, breast changes, acne/seborrhea, joint/muscle aches, vaginal discomfort/dryness, vaginal bleeding/discharge, or increased weight may occur.
+If any of these effects last or get worse, tell the doctor or pharmacist promptly.

 Get medical help right away if you have any very serious side effects, including: seizures.